albertlai431/banana-collector/Report.md

 ### DQN Algorithm

-The **DQN (Deep Q-learning)** algorithm is based off of **TD Control**, more specifically the **Sarsamax** algorithm.
+The **DQN (Deep Q-learning)** algorithm is based on **TD Control**, more specifically the **Sarsamax** algorithm.
 TD Control allows for continuous and quicker learning than Monte Carlo methods, through updating the estimate q* after every time step.
-Sarsamax in particular, uses the greedy next action value to update the Q-table.
+Sarsamax, in particular, uses the greedy next action value to update the Q-table.

-The DQN algorithm incorportates a **neural network** (denoted Q) to represent a continuous state space, such as the one used in this environment.
+The DQN algorithm incorporates a **neural network** (denoted Q) to represent a continuous state space, such as the one used in this environment.
 It takes a vectorized state as input and outputs predicted reward values for each corresponding action, playing a similar role to a regular lookup table.
 It uses gradient descent after every time step to find the optimal parameters to better model the environment, and optimize the agent's actions.
-In particular, it determines the gradient from taking the loss `optimal_value_for_state_action_pair - esimtaed_Q_value_for_state_action_pair`.
+In particular, it determines the gradient from taking the loss `optimal_value_for_state_action_pair - estimated_Q_value_for_state_action_pair`.

 However, simply replacing the Q-table with a neural network often leads to oscillations and divergences due to the unstable parameters, leading to a failure to convergence.
 DQN addresses these stabilities with a **replay pool** and **fixed Q-targets**.
-The replay pool removes correlation between consecutive sequences of experience tuples through creating a replay buffer which stores experience tuples collected by the agent.
-Rather than learning after each experience, it stores them in the replay buffer and samples small bathces of them randomly from time to time.
-This technique also allows the network for learn from individual experiences over and over again rather than discarding them after just learning once.
+The replay pool removes the correlation between consecutive sequences of experience tuples through creating a replay buffer which stores experience tuples collected by the agent.
+Rather than learning after each experience, it stores them in the replay buffer and samples small batches of them randomly from time to time.
+This technique also allows the network to learn from individual experiences over and over again rather than discarding them after just learning once.
 Fixed Q-targets, on the other hand, fixes the instability involved with modifying the weights for both the optimal and estimated values during the update step, which can be analogized as a dog chasing its own tail.
 To address the issue, the DQN algorithm uses two networks, one to represent the estimated Q network and the other as a fixed target network to compute the loss.
 The target network is continually updated after a certain number of learning iterations.

 ### Implementation

 **Agent**
 - 2 Q-networks and one replay buffer
-- Act method: uses local network along with epsilon-greedy policy to output next action
+- Act method: uses the local network along with the epsilon-greedy policy to output the next action
 - Step method: store experience tuple in replay buffer, and learns UPDATE_EVERY
-- Learn method: updates local network with gradient descent through loss.backward and optimizer.step, soft updates target network
+- Learn method: updates local network with gradient descent through loss.backward and optimizer.step, and soft updates target network

 **Training:**
 - Loop over episodes: